Joan Turner

-Joan Teresa Turner (24 November 1922 – 1 March 2009) was a British comedian and singer, born in Belfast and brought up in London.
+Joan Theresa Turner (24 November 1922 – 1 March 2009) was a British comedian and singer, born in Belfast and brought up in London.
 She appeared on stage and TV and had her own radio show, becoming the highest-earning female singer in Britain.
-She was a versatile performer, whose one-woman shows were legendary.

 Early years and education

-Joan Teresa Turner was born in Belfast, Northern Ireland, on 24 November 1922.
+Joan Theresa Turner was born in Belfast, Northern Ireland, on 24 November 1922.
 Her father was Leonard Turner, who became a London bus driver and subsequently taxicab driver after serving with the British Army in Ireland.

 At the age of 11, Turner won a talent competition at a cinema in Peckham, South London, doing impressions of Shirley Temple and Jessie Matthews.

 She won a scholarship to the Sacred Heart convent in Victoria, London, but told her teachers of her intention to pursue a theatrical career, and left school.
 In 1937, aged 14, she performed onstage at the Queen's Theatre, Poplar, a London music hall; the following year she toured in a revue, and she performed with The Crazy Gang in 1954.